africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/You need to do your own Thinking. Dont get caught up in mass hysteria. - Jack Scwager.md

 ---
 {"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/you-need-to-do-your-own-thinking-dont-get-caught-up-in-mass-hysteria-jack-scwager/","title":"You need to do your own Thinking.
-Dont get caught up in mass hysteria. - Jack Scwager"}
+Dont get caught up in mass hysteria. - Jack Scwager","noteIcon":""}
 ---